canonical/data-science-stack/docs/explanation/dss-arch.rst

 DSS includes:

-* Jupyter Notebooks: Open-source environment that provides a flexible interface to organize DS projects and ML workloads.
+* Jupyter Notebooks: Open-source environment that provides a flexible interface to organise DS projects and ML workloads.
-* MLflow: Open-source platform for managing the ML lifecycle, including experiment tracking and model registry.
+* MLflow: Open-source platform for managing the ML life cycle, including experiment tracking and model registry.
 * ML frameworks: DSS comes by default with PyTorch and TensorFlow.
 Users can manually add other frameworks, depending on their needs and use cases.

 Jupyter Notebooks